Prize money: United Kingdom from 1801

-After the Act of Union 1801 between Great Britain and Ireland, the former prize money rules of Great Britain applied to the United Kingdom.
+After the Acts of Union 1800 between Great Britain and Ireland, the former prize money rules of Great Britain applied to the United Kingdom.
 The Treaty of Amiens of March 1802 ended the hostilities of the French Revolutionary Wars and those of the Napoleonic Wars commenced in May 1803, when the United Kingdom declared war in France.

-Prize acts at the start of war with France and Spain repeated the provisions of the 1793 Act, which in turn largely repeated those of 1708.
+Prize acts at the start of war with France and Spain repeated the provisions of the Prize Act 1793 (33 Geo.
+3. c.
+34), which in turn largely repeated those of 1708.
 The basis of distribution under these acts is detailed in the next section.
 However, a proclamation of 1812 soon after the start of the War of 1812 made a further revision to the rules on allocation, such that the admiral and captain jointly received one-quarter of the prize money with one-third of this going to the admiral, a reduction from their previous entitlement.
 The master and lieutenants received one-eighth of the prize money, as did the warrant officers.
 The crew below warrant officer rank now shared one-half of the prize money.
 However, this group was subdivided into several grades, from senior petty officers down to boys, with the higher grades gaining at the expense of the lower ones.
-The Prize Act of 1815, issued after Napoleon's return from Elba, largely repeated the allocation below the flag officers' share into eight grades and, although it lapsed in the same year, its provisions were re-enacted in 1854 at the start of the Crimean War.
+The Prize, etc. Act 1815 (55 Geo.
+3. c.
+160), issued after Napoleon's return from Elba, largely repeated the allocation below the flag officers' share into eight grades and, although it lapsed in the same year, its provisions were re-enacted in 1854 at the start of the Crimean War.